Deity Work

 The question most people ask when they want to begin deity work is: how do I know which deity to approach?
 The better question is: which deity is already approaching you?

-Deity relationships in most magical traditions are understood as reciprocal — initiated as often by the divine as by the practitioner.
-Before you choose a deity to work with, it's worth paying attention to what's already showing up.
+Deity relationships in most magical traditions are understood as reciprocal, initiated as often by the divine as by the practitioner.
+Before you choose a deity to work with, it is worth paying attention to what is already showing up.

 Before you begin: observation

 Keep a record, for a few weeks, of what keeps appearing in your life.
-Not literally — symbolically.
+Not literally.
+Symbolically.
 Which animals cross your path repeatedly?
 Which mythological figures or stories are you drawn to?
-Which qualities feel like they're being pressed upon you — justice, transformation, love, grief, wildness?
+Which qualities feel like they are being pressed upon you: justice, transformation, love, grief, wildness?

 These patterns are often the first language a deity uses.
-Before the formal relationship begins, there's usually a period of being nudged toward something.
-The practitioner who notices this and responds to it is already practising deity work, even if it doesn't feel that way yet.
+Before the formal relationship begins, there is usually a period of being nudged toward something.
+The practitioner who notices this and responds to it is already practising deity work, even if it does not feel that way yet.

 Record what you notice in your grimoire journal.
 The pattern becomes clearer when you can see it laid out over time.